fishtree-attempt/simple-linear-regression-public-health/episodes/03-twoLvlFactor.md

 title: "Linear regression with a two-level factor explanatory variable"
 source: Rmd
 objectives:
-- Appreciate that measuring the relationship between a two-level factor variable and a continuous variable is a regression problem.
 - Use the ggplot2 package to explore the relationship between a continuous variable and a two-level factor variable.
 - Use the lm command to fit a simple linear regression with a two-level factor explanatory variable.
 - Use the jtools package to interpret the model output.
-- Use the ggplot2 package to visualise the resulting model.
+- Use the jtools and ggplot2 packages to visualise the resulting model.
 keypoints: DEF
 questions: GHI
 teaching: 10